Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition: Introduction

+It is assumed that only the data of the current task is available.
+Without additional mechanisms, tuning on such a sequence will lead to catastrophic interference \cite{McCloskey1989, Ratcliff1990}, i.e.,~representations of former tasks being overwritten through present optimization.
+A recent review of many continual-learning algorithms to prevent said interference was provided by Parisi et al. \cite{Parisi2019}.
+Here, we present a brief summary of the key underlying principles.

-\textbf{Regularization and weight freezing}: Regularization methods such as synaptic intelligence (SI) \cite{Zenke2017} or elastic weight consolidation (EWC) \cite{Kirkpatrick2017} explicitly constrain the weights during continual learning to avoid drifting too far away from previous tasks' solutions.
-In a related picture, learning without forgetting \cite{Li2016} uses knowledge distillation \cite{Hinton2014} to regularize the end-to-end functional.
-Further methods employ dynamically expandable neural networks \cite{Yoon2018} or progressive networks \cite{Rusu2016}, that expand the capacity while freezing or regularizing existing representations. \\
+Alleviating catastrophic interference is most prominently addressed from two angles.
+Regularization methods, such as synaptic intelligence (SI) \cite{Zenke2017} or elastic weight consolidation (EWC) \cite{Kirkpatrick2017} explicitly constrain the weights during continual learning to avoid drifting too far away from the previous tasks' solutions.
+In a related picture, learning without forgetting~\cite{Li2016} uses knowledge distillation \cite{Hinton2014} to regularize the end-to-end functional.

-\textbf{Rehearsal}: These methods store and rehearse data from distributions belonging to old tasks or generate samples in pseudo-rehearsal \cite{Robins1995}.
-The central component of the former is thus the selection of significant instances.
-For methods such as iCarl \cite{Rebuffi2017} it is therefore common to resort to auxiliary techniques such as a nearest-mean classifier \cite{Mensink2012} or coresets \cite{Bachem2015}.
-Inspired by complementary learning systems theory \cite{OReilly2003}, dual-model approaches sample data from a separate generative memory.
-In GeppNet \cite{Gepperth2016} an additional long-short term memory \cite{Hochreiter1997} is used for storage, whereas generative replay \cite{Shin2017} samples form a separately trained generative adversarial network (GAN) \cite{Goodfellow2014}. \\
+Rehearsal methods on the other hand, store data subsets from distributions belonging to old tasks or generate samples in pseudo-rehearsal \cite{Robins1995}.
+The central component of the latter is thus the selection of significant instances.
+For methods, such as incremental classifier and representation learning (iCarl) \cite{Rebuffi2017}, it is therefore common to resort to auxiliary techniques, such as the nearest-mean classifier \cite{Mensink2012} or core sets~\cite{Bachem2015}.
+Inspired by complementary learning systems \cite{OReilly2003}, dual-model approaches sample data from a separate generative memory.
+In a bio-inspired incremental learning architecture (GeppNet) \cite{Gepperth2016}, long short-term memory \cite{Hochreiter1997} is used for storage, whereas generative replay \cite{Shin2017} samples from an additional generative adversarial network (GAN) \cite{Goodfellow2014}.